TheThingSystem/steward/nodewiki/steward/Philosophy.md

 the smart plugs from another ecosystem, and the sensors from a third ecosystem.

-Purveryors of HA software try to address this issue by having a single app that controls multiple ecosystems.
+Purveyors of HA software try to address this issue by having a single app that controls multiple ecosystems.
 And now, if you'll scroll back to the top of this page, you'll see that the current offerings aren't doing HA in any meaningful sense.
 The moral of the story is that when the market fails, it fails hard.